Remi Poppe

-Remi Jean Louis Poppe (born 19 July 1938) is a Dutch former politician and environmental activist.
+Remi Jean Louis Poppe (born 19 July 1938) is a former Dutch politician and environmental activist.
 He was a member of the House of Representatives from 1994 to 2002 and again from 2006 to 2010 on behalf of the Socialist Party (SP).

 Education and environmental activism

 Poppe only completed primary school.
 He was a gardener, sailor on coastal shipping, dock worker, factory worker and painter.
 In the late 1960s he was active as an environmental activist in the Rotterdam area.

 Around 1967 he was part of an action committee called Stront aan de knikker (the Dutch equivalent of the idiom "shit hits the fan") and in 1969 he was one of the founders of the Centraal Aksiekomitee Rijnmond (CAR; 'Central Action Committee of Rijnmond') which fought against environmental pollution in the Rijnmond area.
 The organization soon became known when it successfully opposed the arrival of a Hoogovens steel mill on the Maasvlakte.
 What was special about the CAR was that it reached out to the workers in the polluting factories and succeeded quite well, arguing that an unhealthy working and living environment was also detrimental to the workers.